 With gorgeous, rich tones, this flute seems to be great for creative folks who want to improvise.
-I recently recorded it with some Brazilian Music and was totally blown away by its creative ability to fit so well in that venue.
-Listen to, 'Oh, Brazil' below.
+I recently recorded it with some Brazilian Music and was blown away by its creative ability to fit so well in that venue.

 Why Carbon Fiber?
 It has a great sound, in a great material, with a great feel.
 It is warm to the touch and it will not crack.
-You may live in place where bamboo molds due to intense humidity, you may live in intense cold weather where bamboo can crack, you may be sensitive to Cocobolo Wood, or you just might want to join the many musicians experiencing Carbon Fiber Instruments like Cellos, Guitars, Flutes and Penny Whistles.
+You may live in place where bamboo molds due to intense humidity, you may live in intense cold weather where bamboo can crack or you just might want to join the many musicians experiencing Carbon Fiber Instruments like Cellos, Guitars, Flutes and Penny Whistles.